 The Billfold was founded by Mike Dang and Logan Sachon, with contributions from talented people from around the globe.
 Who are Mike and Logan?
 Well, a friend once described the two as “a study in contrasts.”
 Mike pays all his bills on time, saves for retirement, and sends home money to his parents.
 Logan lives off her credit cards, has $3 in her savings account, and has her parents pay her phone bill.

 We are a socially conscious money site; while the majority of finance sites out there are focused on how people can build wealth, we acknowledge that structural inequality has made it difficult for many people to rise out of poor economic circumstances.

 Ester Bloom is our associate editor.
 Ester can be reached here.

 Nicole Dieker is our contributing writer.
 Nicole can be reached here.

 You can find us on the following social media networks:

 Writing for The Billfold

 Interested in contributing to The Billfold?
-Send an e-mail to Mike and he will get back to you as soon as he can.
+Send an e-mail to Mike with a specific pitch you have in mind and he or another editor will get back to you as soon as he can.

 The Billfold is published under the Awl network, and our associate publisher is Michael Macher.
 You can send advertising and business-related inquiries to Macher@theawl.com.